Fuel System

 This is usually run off the ignition system, and there are many, many ways to do this.

-Crank Trigger – this is an old engine converted to fuel injection, using a 36-1 tooth trigger wheel.
+Crank Trigger (at bottom of image) – this is an old engine converted to fuel injection, using a 36-1 tooth trigger wheel.
 Notice the missing tooth so the computer can tell when a full revolution has occurred.

 Oxygen (O2) Sensor: